Compile and Bundle ESM Components#

 Hint

-panel compile accepts file paths, e.g. my_components/custom.py, and dotted module name, e.g. my_package.custom.
+panel compile accepts file paths, e.g. my_components/custom.py, or dotted module names, e.g. my_package.custom.
 If you provide a module name it must be importable.

 This will automatically discover the ConfettiButton but you can also explicitly request a single component by adding the class name: